 Template letters are one of the most common practices for collectors attempting to obtain a quick payday and can be just as effective as the more usual method of telephonic harassment.

-THE EXPERIENCED ATTORNEYS AT MAGINNIS LAW STAND READY TO PROTECT YOU AGAINST COERCIVE DEBT COLLECTIONS PRACTICES
+THE EXPERIENCED ATTORNEYS AT MAGINNIS HOWARD STAND READY TO PROTECT YOU AGAINST COERCIVE DEBT COLLECTIONS PRACTICES

 Maginnis Law recently filed a class action lawsuit against Seterus Inc. for violations of the Fair Debt Collection Practices Act (FDCPA) for their use of template letters to misrepresent collection terms, including but not limited to, the usage of a “Final Notice”, threatening foreclosure after a misleading “grace period”, misrepresentation of Seterus Inc.’s intentions to proceed legally against the plaintiff, as well as incorrect labeling of the debt as delinquent as soon as the debt portfolio was acquired by them.